WA529 Scholarship Solutions

 A GET MSA can be managed online through our custom GET Scholarship platform, which provides a comprehensive set of tools for structuring scholarship or CSA programs.
 An authorized representative manages the account and can assign additional administrator roles.

-Once a student is identified as a scholarship recipient, the authorized representative can award a scholarship of one of four award types: Managed Award, Reimbursement Award, Transfer Award, or Future Transfer Award (see the GET Scholarship Award Type Chart below for details).
+Once a student is identified as a scholarship recipient, the authorized representative can award one of four scholarship types: Direct Managed Award, Direct Reimbursement Award, Immediate Transfer Award, or Future Transfer Award (see the GET Scholarship Award Type Chart for details).

 A WA529 Invest scholarship account can be managed online or by completing appropriate forms to provide funds to a student as a traditional scholarship.